bdsomer/freon/README.md

   - `notFoundPage: String|BufferType?` - A page to be served when no handlers are found.
 Defaults to `''`.
   - `notFoundPageHeaders: {String : String}?` - Headers to be served when no handlers are found.
 Defaults to `{'contentType' : 'text/plain'}`.
     - **note** the keys of this object are `camelCase`, not the usual `Non-Camel-Case`.
+  - `maxClientBytes: Number` - The maximum number of bytes that the client is allowed to send in the body before the connection is destroyed.
+Use this to prevent denial of service attacks.
+By default, it is left undefined, allowing an infinite number of bytes.
 - `on(options, callback)` - adds a handler.
   - `options: {method: String|RegExp, path: String|RegExp}` - Which method to listen for and which path to listen on.
 For example, `method` could be `'POST'` and `path` could be `/\/.+/`
   - `callback: Function` - The function that is to be called when a request is made with the specified `method` and `path`
     - `request: ClientRequest` - The request sent by the client.
 See the [Node.js docs](https://nodejs.org/dist/latest-v6.x/docs/api/http.html#http_class_http_clientrequest).
     - `response: ServerResponse` - The response that is to be sent by the server.
 See the [Node.js docs](https://nodejs.org/dist/latest-v6.x/docs/api/http.html#http_class_http_serverresponse).
-    - `next: Function` - The function that is to be called after the plugin has finished loading.
+    - `regExpResult: Array` - The result of the execution of the `options.path` regular expression.
+Not defined if `options.path` is a String.
 - `onGet(path, callback), onPost(path, callback), onPut(path, callback), onDelete(path, callback)` - shorthands of calling `on(options, callback)`.
-  - `path` - the path to listen for.
+  - `path: String|RegExp` - the path to listen for.
-  - `callback` - what to call back to when a request is made to this handler.
+  - `callback: Function` - what to call back to when a request is made to this handler.
+See `on(options, callback)` for more information.
 - `onAny(path, callback)` - listens for any connection on the specified path.
   - `path` - the path to listen for.
   - `callback` - what to call back to when a request is made to this handler.
+See `on(options, callback)` for more information.
 - `listen(port, callback, httpsPort, httpsOptions)` - starts the server.
   - `port: Number` - The TCP port to listen on for HTTP requests.
   - `callback: Function?` - What to call back to when the server starts.